-Applications should be made by telephone on 0845 357 6610 by staff previously nominated by the Director of Resources.
+Applications should be made by telephone on 0845 357 6610 020 7862 6610 by staff previously nominated by the Director of Resources.
+The Board will not accept telephone business before 9.30am. or after 4.15pm.
+Calls are recorded for training and monitoring purposes.
 The board will normally advance loans within approximately 48 hours of the receipt of a formal application (excluding weekends and bank holidays).
+The terms of the loan and the rate of interest on a fixed rate loan - or the formula for a variable rate loan - will be agreed at the time and the advance made within 48 hours (excluding weekends and bank holidays)

 Advances are made in accordance with the following timetable:

-Agreement of Terms Advance of Loan
+Agreement of Terms Day of Advance of Loan

+(where no bank holiday intervenes)

 Monday Wednesday

 Tuesday Thursday

 Wednesday Friday

 Thursday Monday

 Friday Tuesday